LEMSingapore/haikuwithme/README.md

 frog leaps in
 water's sound

-by Basho who is considered the best haiku poet around.
+by Basho (1644–1694) who is considered the best haiku poet ever.

 # Tech Stack- Web App with full CRUD using Node.js, Express, EJS and Mongo, deployed to Heroku